Rank 4 Premodular Categories: Rank 4 premodular categories

 Since the normalized columns of the $S$--matrix are characters of the fusion ring, it must be that $\frac{1+d\th}{d\th^{2}}$ is a simultaneous root of the characteristic polynomials of $N_{2}$ and $N_{3}$.
-This gives the desired result. \end{proof} Finally, we come to the last two cases where $\mcC'\cong\Rep\(\mbbZ_{2}\)$ and there is no universal grading.
+This gives the desired result. \end{proof}

+Finally, we come to the last two cases where $\mcC'$ is Grothendieck equivalent to $\Rep\(\mbbZ_{2}\)$ and the universal grading group is trivial.
 These are by far the most complicated cases.
-To dispense with the first case we make use of the minimal modularization \cite{Bruguieres}. \begin{proposition} Suppose $\mcC$ is a self-dual, rank 4, non-pointed, properly premodular category such that $\mcC'\cong\Rep\(\mbbZ_{2}\)$, $\mcC$ does not admit a nontrivial universal grading, and $X_{1}\otimes X_{2} = X_{2}$, then
+To dispense with the first case we make use of the minimal modularization \cite{Brug1}. \begin{proposition} Suppose $\mcC$ is a self-dual, rank 4, non-pointed, properly premodular category such that $\mcC'$ is Grothendieck equivalent to $\Rep\(\mbbZ/2\mbbZ\)$, $\mcC$ does not admit a nontrivial universal grading, and $X_{1}\otimes X_{2} = X_{2}$, then